GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Tank
 - attempts to stay at range, using his minigun to suppress enemy targets
-- has a support station mounted on his back which feeds a constant supply of health recovery
+- has a support station mounted on his back which heals him when not at full health
 - his minigun ammo belt never requires a reload
 - has no armor bar, but you have to destroy one of his armor plates before being able to damage his HP
 - resistant to explosives